Looking for the best ways to get to Poland? Check out the cheapest flights to Wroclaw.

 Visiting Ogrod Japonski is one of the best things to do in Wroclaw for nature lovers (but not only!).
 Even though it’s located a bit far from the city center, it’s worthwhile.

 The main alleys of the garden are accessible, so it’s good to visit even if you are with a stroller or a wheelchair.
 It’s one of the most Instagrammable spots in Wroclaw, you can take pretty awesome photos in there.

-Japanese Garden Wroclaw is situated within the walking distance to the Zoo, the Centennial Hall (Jahrhunderthalle), and Pergola.
+Japanese Garden Wroclaw is situated within the walking distance of the Zoo, the Centennial Hall (Jahrhunderthalle), and the Pergola.
 It’s where you can watch one of the best Multimedia Fountain shows in the evening.